 3D: printing the future

-3D: printing the future is a new exhibition in the Antenna – science news gallery.
+3D: printing the future is the current main exhibition in the Antenna – science news gallery.

-Discover how innovators are using 3D printers to turn computer data into physical objects that could change your life.
+Discover how innovators are using 3D printers to turn computer data into physical objects that could change our lives.
 The stories we’ve uncovered focus on the future of industry, medicine and whether 3D printing will change your shopping experience.

 - Check out 3D printed replacement body parts – from those already used today, to the possible 3D printed organs of the future.